qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

       .. note:: An environment is setup to execute your own build commands for a given software image.
 QSC will not track the status of input workspaces in the future releases and flash using ``qsc-cli`` will not be supported for these workspaces.

    b.
-Update the highlighted command as per your own machine configuration and run it on the terminal:
+Update the highlighted command according to your own machine configuration and run it on the terminal:

       .. image:: ../../media/k2c-qli-build-ga/compile_terminal_new.png

-      For example, to build for Qualcomm® RB3 Gen 2 Core Development Kit, update the ``MACHINE`` in the above build command to ``qcs6490-rb3gen2-core-kit``.
+      For example, to build for Qualcomm® RB3 Gen 2 Core Development Kit, change the value of ``MACHINE`` in the above build command to ``qcs6490-rb3gen2-core-kit``.

    c.
-After a successful build, check that the ``system.img`` is in the ``<Base_Workspace_Path>/DEV/LE.QCLINUX.1.0.r1/build-<DISTRO>/tmp-glibc/deploy/images/<MACHINE>/qcom-multimedia-image`` directory with updated timestamp.
+After a successful build, check that the ``system.img`` file is in the ``<Base_Workspace_Path>/DEV/LE.QCLINUX.1.0.r1/build-<DISTRO>/tmp-glibc/deploy/images/<MACHINE>/qcom-multimedia-image`` directory with an updated timestamp.
 For example:

       ::